desmond-ong/doBootstrap/README.md

 ##### Changelog
-- 20 Aug 2014: Added a rough draft of a bootstrap primer
+- Aug 2014: Added a rough draft of a bootstrap primer.
+Added functionality to doBoot to accept custom functions.
-- 20 Jan 2014: First basic version. means, correlations, differences, linear (fixed and mixed) regressions.
+- Jan 2014: First basic version. means, correlations, differences, linear (fixed and mixed) regressions.